pjungwir/pgcon-2023-talk-exec-phase/slides.md

 - Here are some bits from ExecModifyTable.
   - We use this same node for INSERT, UPDATE, DELETE, and MERGE.
 - You can see we're calling the proc function of our subplan to get rows (highlight),
+  - This is the row we want to update, or delete, or insert.
 - and then we call a function for the specific operation we want (highlight).
 - ExecUpdate will call ExecUpdatePrologue, ExecUpdateAct, and ExecUpdateEpilogue.